waffiqaziz/BAZZ-Movies/CONTRIBUTING.md

   that occur.

 - **Promptly address any CI failures**.
 If your pull request fails to build or pass tests, please push another commit to fix it.
+If you believe the failure is a false positive (e.g., caused by code analysis tools), please provide write a comment and tag the maintainer.

-- When writing comments, use properly constructed sentences, including punctuation.
+- **Writing a comment**, use properly constructed sentences, including punctuation.

 ## 📝 Writing Commit Messages